dotnet-presentations/letslearn-dotnet-aspire/workshop/5-components.md

 			.WithReference(cache);
 	```

-1. Additionally, we could configure Redis Commander, a Redis management tool.
-As part of the `Apire.Hosting.Redis` package,  Redis Commander is available in the same component.
+1. Additionally, we could configure [Redis Commander](https://joeferner.github.io/redis-commander/), a Redis management tool.
+As part of the `Aspire.Hosting.Redis` package,  Redis Commander is available in the same component.
 To add Redis Commander, add the following code under to the newly added Redis configuration.

 	```csharp
 	var cache = builder.AddRedis("cache")